-The two main types of trading that take place on these exchanges are:
+The following are the two main types of trading that take place on these exchanges:

 - Day trading.
 Buy and sell multiple times per day with multiple order types, all with the aim of making a net profit on the same day.